edeforas/BeeDNN/README.md

 BeeDNN is a deep learning library.

+The git repository is https://github.com/edeforas/BeeDNN

-The API is clear and simple, the goal is that everybody can contribute, test, and use DNN in C++.
+The API is clear and simple, the goal is that every C++ coder can contribute, test, and use Deep Neural Network.
 BeeDNN can run on small devices.
-It is even possible to learn or do knowledge transfer directly on the device.
+It is even possible to learn directly on the device.

 Please see at: https://github.com/edeforas/BeeDNN/issues for contributing ideas.
 No dependencies needed, every algorithm rewritten in C++ from scratch.
 To increase speed, ones can choose the Eigen library (http://eigen.tuxfamily.org), instead of the internal matrix library.